nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-12-7

+6:30pm Our Saratoga hub experienced a slowdown that was fixed by 7:20pm.
+IIf you are still having any problems please [fill in the support form](https://nycmesh.net/support)

 2020-12-3

 8:45  PH is back online.
 The network is running well.
-If you have any problems please [fill in the support form](https://nycmesh.net/support)

 2020-12-2

 20:30  There is a problem with our PH hub in Brooklyn.
 We hope to have it fixed by the morning.